timstawowski/cain/README.md

 # {:ok, [%{is_valid: true}]}
 ```

-The return value depends on the output definition of the table.
+The return value depends on the output definition of the modeled DMN table.

 ## Installation